Board Under Scrutiny: A Director's Essential Guide to Cyber Security Governance

 Immediate Actions

-Schedule dedicated board cyber security training: Don't rely on IT briefings.
+1. Schedule dedicated board cyber security training: Don’t rely on IT briefings alone.
 Invest in specialised training designed for executives and board members that addresses your unique responsibilities and liabilities.
-Our Cyber for Leadership, Executives & Boards Workshop is an ideal place to start.
+Our Cyber for Leadership, Executives & Boards Workshop is a solid place to start.

-Conduct a security maturity assessment: Understand where your organisation stands.
+2. Conduct a security maturity assessment: Get a clear picture of where your organisation actually stands.
 Are your controls adequate?
 Do you meet regulatory requirements?
 Our IT Audit Fundamentals certificate will get the ball rolling.

-Organise a tabletop exercise: Test your incident response plan with a simulated breach scenario.
-Include legal experts to understand reporting obligations.
+3. Organise a tabletop exercise: Test your incident response plan with a simulated breach scenario.
+Bring in legal experts to understand reporting obligations.
 Our Certified in Risk and Information Systems Control Course can help ground this process.

 Ongoing Governance